WeGoingProbyn/aether/README.md

 ```
 ---

-These tests focus on basic correctness and numerical sanity checks.
+These tests focus on basic correctness and numerical sanity checks,
+following the assumptions underpinning the mathematical basis for
+continuum's solvers.
+Such as conservation of computed quantities,
+correctness around boundary implementations etc.

 # Project Modules
 ## app